 Daysha’s practice focuses on working with adult individuals.
 She honors the Sacred Feminine and sees the aspects of feminine and masculine as equal and important aspects of the Divine.
 Daysha values the innate worth of the mind, body, and soul, and practices offering ceremony that reaffirms our connection to the Divine, the Earth, and each other.

 Daysha is a NBCC board certified Counselor and Telemental Health provider.
-She is licensed to practice in the States of Colorado, Connecticut, and Washington.
+She is licensed to practice in the States of Connecticut and Washington.
 She has a MS Counseling with a specialty in Clinical Mental Health and a BA Psychology from Prescott College.
 Daysha is currently pursuing her PhD in Psychology at Saybrook University.
 Her behavioral health experience began as a case manager, followed by being a mental health counselor at a community behavioral health center, and then a counselor at an outpatient substance use disorder wellness center.
 Daysha’s counseling experience comes from supporting a high-client case load, specifically comprised of the underserved and indigenous population who experience persistent mental health issues.

 Daysha has over 15 years of experience working in the spa industry, of which nine years was spent as a healing therapist at the world renowned Miiamo Spa in Sedona, Arizona.
 Prior to that, Daysha worked in a corporate environment in Connecticut and New York City.